 Arriving at the office at 7 a.m. before any of his coworkers, Robert takes advantage of the quiet time before phone calls, meetings and plant tours consume his day.
 In a mere hour, he reviews a stack of resumes for hiring a new vice president, outlines a proposal for reducing production costs on a core product and prepares an agenda for a business acquisition meeting.

-As his coworkers arrive to work, Robert walks the corporate halls and makes a point to greet everyone by name.
-Upon his return to his office, he is met with a half dozen phone calls and over a dozen internal memos to digest and respond to.
-To stay on top of communications, Robert addresses them immediately to clear his schedule for the busy day ahead.
+As his coworkers arrive to work, Robert walks the corporate halls to greet everyone by name.
+Upon his return to his office, a half dozen phone calls and over a dozen internal memos sit in his inbox.
+Staying on top of communications, Robert addresses them immediately to clear his schedule for the busy day ahead.
 On this day, he discusses ideas for reducing production costs with the plant manager and corporate engineers.
-Later, he attends a service awards recognition ceremony, and shakes hands with all production personnel as they walk to the cafeteria for a celebration with cake and coffee.
+Later, he attends a service awards recognition ceremony, and shakes hands with all production personnel as they celebrate with cake and coffee.

 Lunch never appears on Robert’s agenda; instead, he nibbles on cookies and crackers all day.
-Along with his engineering team, Robert travels to a vendor’s plant to view new equipment that they determined will reduce production costs.
-Back at the office, he meets with his senior sales and marketing team to discuss the company’s display booth at the next corporate trade show.
-Having a little fun with creative ideas adds some levity to their day.
+Along with his engineering team, Robert travels to a vendor’s plant to view new equipment to reduce production costs.
+Back at the office, he meets with his senior marketing team to discuss the company’s display booth at the next corporate trade show.
+Enjoying a little fun with creative ideas adds some levity to their day.

 In the early afternoon, Robert attends the monthly purchasing committee meeting to review conditions affecting the prices of raw materials.
-Robert then meets with the senior finance and accounting staff, led by the chief financial officer (CFO), to review financial results, cash projections and manufacturing efficiencies, and to analyze the effectiveness of promotional and marketing spending.
+Robert then meets with the senior finance and accounting staff, led by the chief financial officer (CFO).
+Here, they review financial results, cash projections and manufacturing efficiencies.
+Afterwards, he analyze the effectiveness of promotional and marketing spending.
 Robert ends his day with a briefing with his administrative assistant to summarize that day’s events, and his schedule for the next day.

 Robert’s day doesn’t end at work.
 That evening, he and his wife enjoy dinner out with a few senior managers and their spouses to promote team spirit.
 While mixing a bit of business with pleasure, Robert feels it’s important to foster good personal relationships.